alexxuyaowen/maze/README.md

 # Daredevil

-A coloring app's interactive prototype for iPhone SE.
+An interactive prototype of coloring app for iPhone SE, with an unique Blind Mode.

 [Click to view Figma Prototype](https://www.figma.com/proto/HTmAqjZKyBDuiequ8eb1gB/CS160_3_Figma?node-id=104%3A85&scaling=scale-down&page-id=3%3A10&starting-point-node-id=104%3A85)